microsoft/vscode-makecode/README.md

 ## Adding an extension to your project

-To add a MakeCode extension to your project, click the "Add an extension" command in the actions section of the MakeCode Asset Explorer.
+To add a MakeCode extension to your project, click the "Add an Extension" command in the actions section of the MakeCode Asset Explorer.
 Then either select an extension from the list that appears or paste a GitHub URL for an extension repo in the text input and press Enter.

 > Note: You must be online to add an extension to your project